aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 The following code example shows how to split a document into smaller parts by heading:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentByHeadingsHtml.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-split_document-SplitDocumentByHeadingsHtml.py" >}}

 Please note that for this criteria, Aspose.Words only supports saving to HTML format when splitting.